my-devices/meta-reflector-aws/README.md

 $ sudo chmod +x /usr/local/bin/docker-compose
 ```

-Next, clone this repository to get access to the `createtables.sql` script:
+Next, clone this repository to get access to the `createtables.sql` script
+required later for setting up the database schema, as well as the files to
+set up the Docker container.

 ```
 $ git clone https://github.com/my-devices/meta-reflector-aws.git